ascherer/cwebtest/README.md

-  is almost the same as the original, minus tons of compiler warnings. the former special branch **cweb-ansi** is deprecated and should no longer be used. instead, use the `cwebbin.spec` file and run `debbuild -ba --with-anѕi SPECS/cwebbin.spec` or `rpmbuild -ba --with-anѕi SPECS/cwebbin.spec` depending on your (GNU/Linux) system. either command will run `make -f Makefile.unix boot cautiously all` after modifying the `Makefile` so that only the minimal `ansi` changefiles are applied to the sources. (you can apply these modifications to `Makefile`
+  is almost the same as the original, minus tons of compiler warnings. the former special branch **cweb-ansi** is deprecated and should no longer be used. instead, use the `cwebbin.spec` file and run `debbuild -ba --with-ansi SPECS/cwebbin.spec` or `rpmbuild -ba --with-ansi SPECS/cwebbin.spec` depending on your (GNU/Linux) system. either command will run `make -f Makefile.unix boot cautiously all` after modifying the `Makefile` so that only the minimal `ansi` changefiles are applied to the sources. (you can apply these modifications to `Makefile`